Ratha Kanneer: Other versions

 The play inspired an adaptation in Telugu starring Nagabhushanam, and later the Tamil film was dubbed into Telugu.
 After Radha's death, his eldest son Vasu played the protagonist in the play till his death, and at present donning the character is Radha's other son Ravi.
 In 2002, whenever the play was staged with Ravi starring, the plot was amended to show the protagonist suffering from HIV/AIDS.

-Kannada actor Upendra who saw the film and adapted the play in Kannada for the current trend, he appeared in the lead role.
+Kannada actor Upendra saw the film and adapted the play and film into Kannada for the modern audience and appeared in the lead role, enacting M. R. Radha's role.
 Upendra, however, clarified that the Kannada version was not a remake.
 The film, titled Raktha Kanneeru, was directed by Sadhu Kokila.
 The film was released in 2003 and became a success.
 In August 2014, Vasu's son Sathish announced his intention to make another modern film version of the story, but those plans were cancelled due to his death in May 2015.

 Legacy

 After the success of the film, Radha became a much sought-after artiste in Tamil cinema.
 In July 2007, S. R. Ashok Kumar of The Hindu asked eight Tamil film directors to list their all-time favourite Tamil films; Mahendran and Balu Mahendra named Ratha Kanneer as one of their favourite films in Tamil.
 Mahendran said: "Ratha Kaneer, has progressive ideas and great acting by M.R.Radha".
-Actor Sivakumar stated that "You can't reproduce movies like Parasakthi, Pasamalar, Devadas, Veerapandiya Kattabomman or Ratha Kanneer [...]
+Actor Sivakumar stated that "You can't reproduce movies like Parasakthi, Pasamalar, Devadas, Veerapandiya Kattabomman, or Ratha Kanneer [...]
 By remaking such films, you are lowering yourself, while it enhances the original artists’ image."

+An exchange between Mohanasundaram and Balu is sampled as part of the outro in Yogi B's 2006 hit track, "Madai Thiranthu".